bryanmylee/wavefocus/extension/README.md

 which produces `dfbebboepanjemmiopgfnkojgkgkholo`.

+## OAuth client ID

 The OAuth client ID can be retrieved from the [Google Cloud console](https://console.cloud.google.com/apis/credentials) and is stored in the extension manifest.

+Make sure to update `"oauth2.client_id"` to match the production OAuth ID before packaging and deployment.

 ## Building